sohail70/motion_planning/README.md

     * **Lie Group Splitting KD-Tree**: An experimental feature that currently has performance limitations.

 * **ROS 2 and Gazebo Integration**:
-    * integrated with ROS 2 for visualization (`RViz`) and communication collision detection.
+    * integrated with ROS 2 for visualization (`RViz`) and communication and collision detection.

 * **Modular and Extensible**: The library is built with a modular design, making it easy to add and test new planners, state spaces, and robot models in dynamic environments.
 As a solo project, there are still many improvements and features I plan to add over time.